NianWang-HJJGCDX/MMCDL/README.md

-# MMSDG
+# MMDCL
-Official Matlab code of MMSDG, which will be published once the paper is accepted.
+Official Matlab code of MMDCL, which will be published once the paper is accepted.